What is the main difference between a prokaryote and a eukaryote? | Channels for Pearson+

 1

-Begin by understanding the basic definitions of prokaryotes and eukaryotes.
-Prokaryotes are organisms that lack a nucleus and membrane-bound organelles, while eukaryotes have a nucleus and membrane-bound organelles.
+Begin by understanding the basic definitions: Prokaryotes are organisms without a nucleus or other membrane-bound organelles, while eukaryotes have a nucleus and membrane-bound organelles.

-Consider the structural differences between prokaryotic and eukaryotic cells.
-Prokaryotic cells have circular DNA that is not enclosed in a nucleus, whereas eukaryotic cells have linear DNA contained within a nucleus.
+Examine the structure of DNA in both types of cells: Prokaryotes typically have circular DNA, whereas eukaryotes have linear DNA organized into chromosomes.

-Evaluate the statement about organelles.
-Eukaryotic cells contain various membrane-bound organelles such as mitochondria and the endoplasmic reticulum, which are absent in prokaryotic cells.
+Consider the cellular organization: Prokaryotes are generally unicellular organisms, while eukaryotes can be either unicellular or multicellular.

-Analyze the statement regarding cellular organization.
-Prokaryotes are typically unicellular organisms, while eukaryotes can be either unicellular or multicellular.
+Identify the presence of a nucleus: Eukaryotes have a defined nucleus where their genetic material is stored, whereas prokaryotes do not have a nucleus; their genetic material is located in the nucleoid region.

-Reflect on the correct answer provided: 'Prokaryotes lack a nucleus, while eukaryotes have a nucleus.'
-This is the fundamental distinction between these two types of cells.
+Review the presence of organelles: Eukaryotic cells contain various membrane-bound organelles such as mitochondria, endoplasmic reticulum, and Golgi apparatus, which are absent in prokaryotic cells.

 Watch next